acg/dream-deploys/README.md

 ## Dream Deploys: Atomic, Zero-Downtime Deployments

-They're not hard to do.
-So why do most shops struggle on, afraid to deploy because the site during the deployment window will be unavailable, in an inconsistent state, or both?
+Are you afraid to deploy?
+Do deployments always mean downtime, leaving your site in an inconsistent state for a window of time, or both?
+It doesn't have to be this way!

-Let's conquer our fear!
+Let's conquer our fear.
 Let's deploy whenever we damn well feel like it.

 <div style="text-align:center">
 <img src="./img/donnie-darko-not-afraid-anymore.jpg" width="100%"/>